leafsphp/new-docs/2.1/core/auth.md

 Setting up a login and sign-up system can sometimes be a very unpleasant experience, especially for new devs.
 For pro devs, the challenge is "the standard".
 For this, Leaf has prepared something really simple.

-Leaf Leaf Auth allows you to set-up authentication in just one line of code😅😅.
+Leaf Auth allows you to set-up authentication in just one line of code😅😅.
 Literally 1 line😎.
 To use Leaf Auth, you simply need to initialise the Leaf Auth package.

 ```php
 $auth = new Leaf\Auth;